 Maurice is the Co-Executive Director of ACRE.
 He works with community organizations and labor unions on campaigns to go on offense against Wall Street to beat back their destruction of communities of color.
 He was previously the Campaign Director of the ReFund America Project and worked as the Wall Street Accountability and Housing Justice campaigner at the Center for Popular Democracy before that.
 Maurice serves on the Advisory Council of Black Organizing for Leadership and Dignity (BOLD).
 He graduated from Swarthmore College.

-Saqib is the Co-Executive Director of ACRE and the Director of the ReFund America Project.
+Saqib is the Co-Executive Director of ACRE.
 He works on campaigns to rebalance the relationship between Wall Street and local communities.
-He was previously a fellow at the Nathan Cummings Foundation, and spent 10 years working on corporate accountability campaigns at the Service Employees International Union (SEIU) and UNITE HERE prior to that.
+He was previously the Director of the ReFund America Project and a fellow at the Nathan Cummings Foundation before that.
+He also spent 10 years working on corporate accountability campaigns at the Service Employees International Union (SEIU) and UNITE HERE.
 Saqib is a fellow at the Roosevelt Institute and serves on the boards of the Americans for Financial Reform Education Fund, the Midwest Academy, and Political Research Associates.
 He graduated from Yale University.

 Alyx is a Research Analyst at ACRE.
 She is a multi-talented activist who has worked as a journalist and serves as the Co-Chair of the Chicago chapter of BYP100.
 She maintains a personal blog, Young Black and Woke, where she blogs about the Movement for Black Lives and her role in it.